rrg92/powershai/docs/en-US/cmdlets/Send-GradioApi.md

 ```

 ### -EventId
-If provided, does not call the API, but creates the object and uses this value as if it were the return.
+If informed, it does not call the API, but creates the object and uses this value as if it were the return

 ```yml
 Parameter Set: (All)